Foundations

 Introduction

-The first step for building any website is having the right tools.
+The first step in building any website is having the right tools.
 For us, that means setting up a development environment for writing good code.

 Many online development courses use in-browser code editors or “sandboxes,” which give you the tools and programs needed to accomplish the task at hand and nothing else.
 You’ll use some of these sandboxes throughout the early stages of The Odin Project since they’re great for getting started quickly.
 However, the best way to set yourself up for long-term success is to operate in a real development environment.